 Sketch vs XD: Sketch has the advantage with their extensive library of plugins.

 Adobe recently updated XD with an incredibly useful feature for UX designers: auto animate.
 It works by making clever, smooth transitions between elements of different screens.
 The results are impressive, making prototyping a delightful experience with which to engage potential clients.
 Sketch does not offer this functionality, even with a plugin.

 Another great prototyping feature Adobe introduced is support for micro-interactions, for example, pulling a panel from the edge of the screen or making a keyboard appear.
-Adobe XD also supports prototype voice-based UIs (like Alexa or Google Home actions).
+Adobe XD also supports prototyping voice-based UIs (like Alexa or Google Home).